A Washington Trailer Bill of Sale is a document that enables the transfer of trailer ownership from the seller to the buyer.

 Washington requires all trailers, including travel and tent trailers, to be registered with the state.
-Trailers must also have a title before being registered.
-Utility trailers, called “intermittent-use” trailers with a scale weight of less than 2000 pounds, are not titled but must be registered and licensed for use on public roads.
+Utility trailers under 2000 pounds, also called “intermittent-use” trailers, are not titled but require license and registration to be used on public roads.

 Bed-mounted campers are considered separate units from the truck they are mounted in, even if they are permanently welded to the truck, and must be titled and licensed separately from the vehicle.